AdobeDocs/workfront.nl-NL/help/quicksilver/planning/planning-and-genstudio-integration/get-started-with-workfront-planning-and-genstudio-integration.md

    <td>
    <p>In Workfront Planning: </p>
    <ul>
-   <li><p>Rechten voor de GenStudio-werkruimte beheren om nieuwe velden of recordtypen toe te voegen aan de GenStudio-werkruimte</p></li>
+   <li><p>Manage permissions to the GenStudio workspace to add new fields or record types to the GenStudio workspace</p></li>
-   <li><p>Contribute-machtigingen voor de GenStudio-werkruimte voor het toevoegen, bijwerken of verwijderen van records in de GenStudio-werkruimte</p> </li>
+   <li><p>Contribute permissions to the GenStudio workspace to add, update, or delete records in the GenStudio workspace</p> </li>
    </ul>
-   <p>Geen enkele gebruiker kan GenStudio for Performance Marketing-recordtypen of -velden verwijderen uit de GenStudio-werkruimte in Workfront Planning</p>
+   <p>No users can remove GenStudio for Performance Marketing record types or fields from the GenStudio workspace in Workfront Planning</p>
    <p>In Adobe GenStudio for Performance Marketing: <p>
    <ul>
    <li><p> Eventuele machtigingen in Adobe GenStudio for Performance Marketing</p></li>